 I tasted the above combo.
 It was good, but not GOOOD, if you know what I mean.
-It needed something to kick it up to that ooeyy gooey, creamy “screw the crackers, I just wanna dip my WHOLE FACE” into this dip” level of general num and tastiness.
+This easy homemade spinach Greek yogurt dip needed something to kick it up to that ooeyy gooey, creamy “screw the crackers, I just wanna dip my WHOLE FACE” into this dip” level of general num and tastiness.

-So, what’s your dipper of choice?
+So, question: what’s your dipper of choice?
 The timid cracker?

 The sort-of-adventurous finger?